geniusnhu/ds-masterpiece-hugo/content/publication/arima-autoregressive-intergreated-moving-average/index.md

 * PACF is exponentially decaying
 * There is a significant spike at lag $q$ in the PACF, but none beyond lag $q$

+> **TIP**
+The ACF of stationary data should drop to zero quickly.
+For nonstationary data the value at lag 1 is positive and large.

 Another way to have an idea for which $p$ and $q$ values in $ARIMA$ model are opt to be used is through grid search with assigned parameter to identify the optimal comnbination based on score (aka AIC and BIC)

 ```python